icodebyamanda/icodebyamanda/README.md

 - 🏃🏽‍♀️ A User-Focused-Product-Developer
 - 👏🏽 A graduate from [CodeOp's](https://codeop.tech/) bootcamp
 - 🔭 I’m currently refactoring my [Step By Step's project](https://github.com/icodebyamanda/sxs_beta) so my CSS styling becomes way more scalable...
-- ...and so 'future me' can thank 'today me' for having made future developments much smoother *(can you picture that?)*
+- 🙏 ...and so 'future me' can thank 'today me' for having made future developments much smoother *(can you picture that?)*
 - 🌱 Upcoming learning: further digging into data and databases...
-I am weirdly attracted to this topic!
+I am weirdly attracted to this topic.

  ✔️ Other than that:
  - 🥐  I am based in Paris
-- I have 8 years professional experience including 2 years in tech
+- 👀  I have 8 years professional experience including 2 years in tech
-- I was an Agile Delivery Manager, a Waterfall Project Manager, a Business Unit Manager...
+- 🦸🏽‍♀️  I was an Agile Delivery Manager, a Waterfall Project Manager, a Business Unit Manager...
 - ...
 You name it.

 ⚡ 💛 ⚡ I am particularly interested in: